Independent Custody Visitors

 Home Office Independent custody visiting code of practice

-The Police and Crime Commissioner will provide each Independent custody visitor with a written volunteer agreement summarising their agreed responsibilities and the legitimate expectations of both parties.
+The Police, Fire and Crime Commissioner will provide each Independent custody visitor with a written volunteer agreement summarising their agreed responsibilities and the legitimate expectations of both parties.

 ICV Volunteer Agreement